defano/pig-tutorial/README.md

 _**A note to the pedantic:** Clearly, each intersection has multiple cameras installed to capture traffic moving in different directions.
 In the context of this lab the term "camera" will refer logically to all the physical cameras installed at a given intersection._

+1. Start by clicking the "Pig" icon in the button bar at the top of the page.
-1. Start by giving our script a name by entering something like `CountTickets` into the `Title` field.
+2. Give our script a name by entering something like `CountTickets` into the `Title` field.
-2. In the Pig script editor, enter the following statement to tell Pig to load the `all_rlc_tickets_2012` dataset into a variable (*alias*) called `tickets`.
-You may also find it helpful to use the "Pig Helper" drop-down menu to automatically populate the right-hand of this expression.
-It can be found under the "HCatalog" submenu.
+3. In the script editor field, enter the following statement to tell Pig to load the `all_rlc_tickets_2012` dataset into a relation called `tickets` (its *alias*).
+You may also find it helpful to use the "Pig Helper" drop-down menu to automatically populate the right-hand side of this expression (look under the "HCatalog" submenu).

         tickets = LOAD 'default.all_rlc_tickets_2012' USING org.apache.hcatalog.pig.HCatLoader();

-3. Next, we want to group tuples by `camera_address`, then, for each group, output a tuple containing the camera address, the number of tickets issued, and the number of tickets issued multiplied by the fine for each ticket ($100).
+4. Next, we want to group tuples by `camera_address`, then, for each group, output a tuple containing the camera address, the number of tickets issued, and the number of tickets issued multiplied by the fine for each ticket ($100).

         results = FOREACH (GROUP tickets BY camera_address) GENERATE group as camera_address,